14 glorious Suffolk pubs with beer gardens

 The Bush Inn in Shimpling is a delightful family owned pub set in a rustic farmhouse that dates back to the 16th century.
 The village is surrounded by vast, open farmland and nothing is more peaceful than a cold glass of cider from the pub’s beer garden during a warm summer’s day.

-Should you start to feel peckish, all of the food is home-cooked using the very best fresh locally soured ingredients.
+Should you start to feel peckish, all of the food is home-cooked using the very best fresh locally sourced ingredients.

 Ye Olde Cross Keys is located on Aldeburgh’s seafront and enjoys spectacular views of the ocean and beautiful beach.